 Day 4: Rottenbuch to Halblech (33 km)

 We take the full force of Rococo angels in the splendid Rottenbuch monastery church the next morning (but we did miss the mass).
 And two hours into today’s hike the staggeringly stuccoed oval Rococo church Wieskirche comes into view – a UNESCO World Heritage site since 1983 for its religious and artistic relevance.
+Although we have visited the Wieskirche in the past we marvel again at the splendid interior.
 Although it is not a “pilgrims’ day” a couple of tour busses are ferrying in international visitors who combine Baroque with Weißwurst in one of the restaurants.
 We opt for the delicious apple pie and then decide to take a slight detour to Steingaden and visit the Abbey Church to cool down: its interior is also Baroque, but the church has retained much older and more solemn elements from Romanic and Gothic periods.

 And after so much religious decoration it feels good to walk through the peat bogs of Prem (although the day drags on considerably since there are so few accommodation options in that area and we have to walk well over 30 km again that day).